saradandrew/final_project/README.md

 ## Second Segment

-#### Brandon (Triangle Role)
-We are looking at how change in population impacts housing prices.
-This was done by creating a linear regression.

-Data was found on Kaggle for real estate information in New York.
-We also found New York population from 2019 to 2021.
-Data was then filtered down to bathrooms from 1 to 5 and bedrooms from 1 to 6.
-House size, acreage, and population were not filtered because they did not have the same severity of outliers.

-This data was the split assigning our X variables (or independent variables) and y (or independent variable).
-X: "bed", "bath", "house_size", "acre_lot", and “population.”
-And Y: “price.”
-Unneeded columns were dropped to help better organize the data for the model.

-This model choice was done due to seeking a continuous variable (price) and due to its ease of use for this type of dataset.

 #### Samantha ("X Role" - Presentation: Google Slides, Tableau)

 - Our dataset shifted again, as our machine learning helped us determine that we needed different features to predict what we wanted.
 So I updated our preprocessing of the data to account for this.